 Enjoy vinca's colorful blooms from spring through fall.
 The blue, purple, or white flowers provide a colorful accent to the shiny, green foliage.
 This easy, adaptable groundcover tolerates a wide range of soil conditions.
 Note: It can also grow very quickly -- to the point some gardeners call it invasive.

 Vinca spreads by creeping across the ground and rooting at each node that touches the surface.
 This makes it an excellent plant to use for erosion control on slopes.
-Once established, it is a no-maintenance plant.
+Once established, it is a low-maintenance plant.

 Easy-to-grow in any well-drained soil, but grow best in fertile, loamy soil with a neutral to slightly acidic pH.
 Good low maintenance lawn alternative as it tolerates some foot traffic.
 Excellent for slopes or low-maintenance cover, especially in areas requiring erosion control.
 Mow in the fall for fresh foliage.
 Also a great plant for hanging containers or window boxes which allow the glossy foliage to cascade over the sides.
 Deer and rabbit resistant.